Staging SQL Server

 - In Active Directory Users and Computers, select the necessary staging SQL server.

-- Open its properties and select the Delegation tab.
-Select Trust this computer for delegation to specified services only and Use any authentication protocol options for the cifs service on a computer with Veeam Explorer.
+- Open the server properties and select the Delegation tab.
+Select Trust this computer for delegation to specified services only and Use any authentication protocol options for the cifs service on a computer with Veeam Explorer for Microsoft SharePoint.

 - Restart the staging SQL Server.